History of women in the United Kingdom: Teaching

-Teaching was not quite as easy to break into, but the low salaries were less of the barrier to the single woman then to the married man.
+Teaching was not quite as easy to break into, but the low salaries were less of a barrier to the single woman then to the married man.
 By the late 1860s a number of schools were preparing women for careers as governesses or teachers.
 The census reported in 1851 that 70,000 women in England and Wales were teachers, compared to the 170,000 who comprised three-fourths of all teachers in 1901.
 The great majority came from lower middle class origins.
 The National Union of Women Teachers (NUWT) originated in the early 20th century inside the male-controlled National Union of Teachers (NUT).
 It demanded equal pay with male teachers, and eventually broke away.
-Oxford and Cambridge minimised the role of women, allowing small all-female colleges operate.
+Oxford and Cambridge minimised the role of women, only allowing small all-female colleges to operate.
 However the new redbrick universities and the other major cities were open to women.

 Nursing and Medicine

 Florence Nightingale demonstrated the necessity of professional nursing in modern warfare, and set up an educational system that tracked women into that field in the second half of the nineteenth century.
 Nursing by 1900 was a highly attractive field for middle-class women.

 Medicine was very well organised by men, and posed an almost insurmountable challenge for women, with the most systematic resistance by the physicians, and the fewest women breaking through.
 One route to entry was to go to the United States where there were suitable schools for women as early as 1850.
-Britain was the last major country to train women physicians, so 80 to 90% of the British women came to America for their medical degrees.
+Britain was the last major country to train female physicians, so 80 to 90% of British women with medical degrees got them in America.
 Edinburgh University admitted a few women in 1869, then reversed itself in 1873, leaving a strong negative reaction among British medical educators.
-The first separate school for women physicians opened in London in 1874 to a handful of students.
-In 1877, the King and Queen's College of Physicians in Ireland became the first institution to take advantage of the Enabling Act of 1876 and admit women to take its medical licences.
+The first separate school for female physicians opened in London in 1874 to a handful of students.
+In 1877, the King and Queen's College of Physicians in Ireland became the first institution to take advantage of the Medical Act 1876 and admit women to take its medical licences.
 In all cases, coeducation had to wait until the World War.